elegant-scipy/elegant-scipy/markdown/ch2.markdown

 ```
 <!-- caption text="This heatmap shows the level of gene expression across all samples and genes.
 The color indicates the expression level.
 The rows and columns are grouped by our clusters.
 We can see our gene clusters along the y-axis and sample clusters across the top of the x-axis." -->

-## Predicting survival
+## Predicting Survival

-We can see that the sample data naturally falls into at least 2 clusters, maybe 3.
+We can see that the sample data naturally falls into at least two clusters, maybe three.
 Are these clusters meaningful?
 To answer this, we can access the patient data, available from the [data repository](https://tcga-data.nci.nih.gov/docs/publications/skcm_2015/) for the paper.
 After some preprocessing, we get the [patients table](https://github.com/elegant-scipy/elegant-scipy/blob/master/data/patients.csv), which contains survival information for each patient.